tlit60101/Windows-Deployment/README.md

 ## Using the Test Deployment Package

-A test deployment package (`TestDeployment.ppkg`) is provided with this guide.
+A test deployment package (`Windows Deployment Package.ppkg`) is provided with this guide.
 This is not meant to be deployed straight away.
 Please go through and add/modify the settings.
 To use this test package:

 1. Open **Windows Configuration Designer**.
 2. Select **Open a project** and browse to the provided `TestDeployment.ppkg`.